Whether you are taking isotretinoin (Roaccutane) or are coming off it, here’s what doctors say is the best (and worst) skincare for you to use

-How your skin might change while taking roaccutane
+How will your skin change while taking Roaccutane?

 A simple, milky formulation that cleanses without irritating or stripping the skin.

 Gallinée Perfume-Free Cleansing Bar, £13

 It’s a super-gentle bar cleanser (not a soap) that “protects and rebalances the skin microbiome without stripping the lipid barrier,” says Vincent.

 Balance Me Pre and Probiotic Cleansing Milk, £22

 The brand’s first foray into fragrance-free products for sensitive skin, this soothing milk packed with manuka honey, squalane and willow bark is massaged into dry skin and rinsed off, so you get the moisturising benefits while cleansing.